micahjon/micahjon.github.io/_posts/2017-08-17-getting-setup-with-wordpress-varnish-5-and-ssl.markdown

 add_action('template_redirect', 'exclude_pages_from_caching');
 ```

-On the other extreme, there are pages that should be cached for *far longer than 4 hours*--essentually until your Wordpress theme undergoes a breaking change or the page is updated.
-For these, I check to ensure that no dynamic content exists and then add a weak ETag that depends on the last modified date and theme version.
+On the other extreme, there are pages that should be cached for *far longer than 4 hours*--essentually until the Wordpress theme undergoes a breaking change or the page is updated.
+For these, we check to ensure that no dynamic content exists and then add a weak ETag that depends on the last modified date and theme version.

 ```php
 /**